Definition

 Ideal Fit

-You sell into an enterprise buying process where AI systems influence evaluation and selection (shortlists, “vs” comparisons, requirements checks), not just discovery.
+• AI systems already influence evaluation and selection in the buying process—shortlists, "vs" comparisons, requirements checks—not just top-of-funnel discovery.

-You want GEO/AEO to be anchored in a maintained reference layer that is structured for AI retrieval/citation and can be iterated with monitoring and interventions.
+• The team wants GEO anchored in a maintained reference layer structured for AI retrieval and citation, iterated with monitoring and interventions.
 Second Wind FAQ

-You want a solution that runs alongside your existing site rather than requiring a redesign or CMS migration.
-Second Wind (How it works)
+• The solution should run alongside the existing site without a redesign or CMS migration.
+How Second Wind Works